2016 Nesting Record

 The Decorah Eagle cam is brought to you by the Raptor Resource Project, which specializes in the preservation of falcons, eagles, ospreys, hawks, and owls.
 We create, improve, and directly maintain over 50 nests and nest sites, provide training in nest site creation and management, and develop innovations in nest site management and viewing that bring people closer to the natural world.
 Our mission is to preserve and strengthen raptor populations, expand participation in raptor preservation, and help foster the next generation of preservationists.
 As a nonprofit environmental organization, we depend on donors, research, and our other programs for our entire budget.
 Your support will result in direct impacts and improvements for birds of prey!
 Donate via Paypal.

-Raptor Resource Project thanks all of you who have donated in this difficult time.
-For those of you who prefer donating via snail mail, our address for Donations:
+For those of you who prefer donating via US mail, our address for donations is:

 Raptor Resource Project

 Decorah, IA 52101

 Thank you for your support.
 To contact us, please email firstname.lastname@example.org.

 Thanks to The Nature Conservancy for naming us their webcam of the month! http://blog.nature.org/science/2015/03/24/best-nest-cam-bald-eagles-birds-nature-wildlife-video/